Introduction: Cooking Brown Rice in the Cooker

 5. Brown Rice Breakfast Bowls

 This might sound weird, but hear me out: brown rice for breakfast is a game-changer.
-Heat up some leftover rice with a splash of milk and a sprinkle of cinnamon and brown sugar.
-Top it with fresh fruit, nuts, or a dollop of yogurt for a healthy and hearty breakfast.
-It’s like oatmeal, but with a twist.
+Heat some leftover rice with a splash of milk and a sprinkle of cinnamon and brown sugar.
+Top it with fresh fruit, nuts, or a dollop of yoghurt for a healthy and hearty breakfast.
+It’s like oatmeal but with a twist.

 6. Brown Rice Sushi Rolls